Jam the Chaos

 Humanities and Social Sciences Building

-The script of our era has been shattered, and the once-unified melody now falls apart.
+The script of our era has been torn apart, and the once-unified melody has scattered into fragments.

-In this age of chaos, can we rediscover balance together?
+In this age of chaos, can we find our balance again?

-Standing in 2026, as students and practitioners of information technology, we find ourselves at the forefront of a transformative era.
-The rise of AI challenges traditional development paradigms, and the technical barriers that once defined our value are gradually eroding.
-As the power of creation becomes democratized and individual technical prowess can no longer serve as a moat, "collaboration" emerges as our most critical challenge.
-We are heading into a grand chaos that seeks balance between AI, peers, and cross-disciplinary partners.
-But what if disorder is not an obstacle, but the starting point of a new equilibrium?
+As we stand in 2026, we—as students and people in tech—find ourselves at the crest of an era in flux.
+The rise of AI is challenging long-standing ways of building software, and the technical barriers that once defined our value are steadily falling away.
+When the power to create becomes democratized and individual technical skill can no longer be our moat, collaboration becomes our central challenge.
+We are moving toward a magnificent chaos: a search for balance as we co-create with AI, our peers, and partners across disciplines.
+But what if chaos is not an obstacle, but the beginning of a new equilibrium?

-In an improvised music jam session, there is no conductor.
-When the beats don’t align, we create a new rhythm together.
-When the harmony is imperfect, that imperfection becomes the voice of our generation—inclusive, bold, unrestrained, and diverse.
-At SITCON 2026, we invite you to join this jam.
+In an improvised Jam Session, there is no conductor.
+When the beat falls out of sync, we create a new rhythm together.
+When the harmony is imperfect, it becomes the voice of our generation—inclusive, bold, unrestrained, and alive with many voices.
+At SITCON 2026, we invite you to join this Jam.
 Let us navigate chaos, find rhythm amid disorder, and seek resonance through collaboration.

-The Students’ Information Technology Conference (SITCON), founded in 2012, is a student-centered, student-initiated conference.
-It has long been dedicated to advancing student IT education and promoting open-source culture.
-SITCON aims to guide more students into the world of information technology, while also bringing together all students interested in IT to exchange ideas, pass on knowledge, and inspire one another—realizing the spirit of learning by doing and teaching through sharing.
+Founded in 2012, the Students’ Information Technology Conference (SITCON) is a student-centered conference initiated and organized by students.
+SITCON has long been dedicated to student IT education and the promotion of open source.
+It hopes to guide more students into the world of information technology and bring together students interested in tech to exchange ideas, pass knowledge forward, and inspire one another—putting into practice the spirit of learning by doing and teaching through sharing.

-The script of our era has been shattered, and the once-unified melody now falls apart.
+The script of our era has been torn apart, and the once-unified melody has scattered into fragments.

-In this age of chaos, can we rediscover balance together?
+In this age of chaos, can we find our balance again?

-But what if disorder is not an obstacle, but the starting point of a new equilibrium?
-In an improvised music Jam Session, there is no conductor.
-The tone, beat, and character of the music are entirely composed through the interaction and synergy of the performers.
-Therefore, the key is no longer playing the most beautiful solo; the key lies in having the musicians who best understand how to listen, to interpret, predict, and respond to the needs of every collaborator, and create value through interaction with various partners.
-However, when we collaborate with AI, peers, and cross-disciplinary partners—different musicians on the same stage—this Jam will face its own variations and challenges.
+But what if chaos is not an obstacle, but the beginning of a new equilibrium?
+In an improvised Jam Session, there is no conductor.
+The timbre, beat, and character of the music emerge entirely from the performers’ interaction and shared intuition.
+That means the key is no longer to play the most beautiful solo; it is to become the kind of musician who knows how to listen, interpret, anticipate, and respond to every collaborator’s needs, creating value through interaction with partners of all kinds.
+Yet when we share the stage with AI, our peers, and cross-disciplinary partners—each a different musician in the same Jam—this performance will bring its own variations and challenges.

-Jamming with AI, we must proactively define the boundaries of collaboration.
-Over-reliance on AI causes us to lose deep thinking, while completely rejecting AI makes us miss the efficiency revolution.
-As possibly the last generation to learn programming 'purely by hand,' we seek ways to preserve the soul of developers.
+When we jam with AI, we must actively define the boundaries of collaboration.
+Over-reliance on AI can cost us deep thinking, while rejecting AI outright may cause us to miss a revolution in efficiency.
+As perhaps the last generation to learn programming “purely by hand,” we are searching for ways to keep the developer’s soul alive.

-Jamming with IT peers, we must redefine what 'value' means.
-Shift the focus from the depth of individual technical skills to the breadth of integrating collective wisdom.
-While continuously advancing our own abilities, we must also learn how to guide and listen, and forge stronger consensus amid divergence.
+When we jam with fellow technologists, we must redefine what value means.
+The focus shifts from the depth of individual technical skill to the breadth of integrating collective wisdom.
+While continuing to sharpen our own abilities, we must also learn how to guide and listen, forging stronger consensus amid divergence.

-Jamming with cross-disciplinary partners, we must proactively serve as translators of cross-boundary symphonies.
-When information technology is no longer our exclusive domain, we translate our technical language into melodies that resonate with mathematicians, physicists, designers, and artists, co-creating entirely new value.
+When we jam with cross-disciplinary partners, we must take the initiative to become translators in a cross-boundary symphony.
+As information technology is no longer our exclusive domain, we translate our technical language into melodies that can resonate with mathematicians, physicists, designers, and artists, creating entirely new value together.

-When the beats of the Jam don't align, let's create a new rhythm together.
+When the beat of the Jam falls out of sync, let us create a new rhythm together.

-When the harmony of the Jam is imperfect, it becomes the voice of our generation—inclusive, bold, unrestrained, and diverse.
+When the harmony of the Jam is imperfect, it becomes the voice of our generation—inclusive, bold, unrestrained, and alive with many voices.

 At SITCON 2026, we invite you to join this Jam.
 Let us navigate chaos, find rhythm amid disorder, and seek resonance through collaboration.

-Demo Show submissions focus on live project demonstrations—such as web games, interactive applications, robots, and other hands-on works—supplemented by static posters and short videos to showcase individual or team projects.
+Submissions to the Demo Showcase center on live project demonstrations—such as web games, interactive apps, robots, and other works that attendees can try or operate on-site—supported by static posters and short videos to present individual or team projects.

 STUDENT